General Performance: Handling Exceptions

 I'm excited to announce that, for the first time ever, the For Those About To Code: World Wide Tour will be making a virtual stop at the 2024 Warsaw IT Days event in Warsaw, Poland, taking place from April 5th to 6th!

-General Performance Tip: Avoid Unnecessary Variable Initialization
+General Performance: Avoid Unnecessary Variable Initialization

 Coding Standards: Mastering Tuples in .NET